-- Is your cat’s litter box private, easy to access and a suitable size?
+- Is your cat’s litter box private, do you a litter tray for each cat in the household, and are they easy to access and a suitable size?

 A stimulating environment is very important for a happy cat!
 Ensuring that all of the above points are implemented in your home will assist in providing a good balance of physical and mental stimulation and will help to avoid developing behavioural issues.

 If you’re looking to improve your cat’s environment, visit Petbarn; they have a great range of products that will keep your feline friend entertained and enriched.